connornishijima/connornishijima.github.io/pixie.md

 - 16 MHz, single core
 - Controls the IS37FL3130 driver
-- Passes clocked data in and out to other displays in the chain
+- Passes clocked data in and out to other displays in the chain with high-speed ASM code

 ### LTP-305G (x2)